-Your surgeon will usually make about 2 to 4 small cuts around the joint.
+Your surgeon will usually make about two to four small cuts, about half a centimetre long, around the joint.
 They will insert a small telescope through one of the cuts so they can examine the joint.
 They will insert surgical instruments through the other cuts if they need to treat any problems with the joint.

 What complications can happen?

 Some of these can be serious and can even cause death.

 - infection of the surgical site (wound)